 - What kind of sewing techniques have been used?
 Are there any ruffles, pleats or gathering?

 - Write down any details you think you’ll need to help you make your pattern and put together your project.
-(If the store has a return policy, you could buy the item to take home and study it further)
+(If you are wanting to make an item seen in a store, buy the item to take home and study it further, then return it later!
+Just check the store’s return policy first. )

 Materials for Making your own Sewing Pattern